From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Discussion

-In Section~\ref{sec:evidence-collection}, we map out our design space under the assumptions that (1) users and moderators are UI-bounded in their ability to abuse the system, and (2) platforms are trusted to see user messages and operate without bias.
-These assumptions allow us to focus on the interactions between various community stakeholders at the reporting policy level without worrying about how their implementations might invite other abuse.
-However, these assumptions clearly do not hold for all user populations.
-Technically savvy users can modify client code to deviate from the expected protocol; modified versions of applications can be packaged and downloaded for easy use by others, in some cases eclipsing the popularity of the native app~\cite{munyendo2024you,doctorow2020eff}.
-Similarly, increasingly large populations of users also choose to communicate on end-to-end encrypted (E2EE) messaging platforms like WhatsApp, Signal, or iMessage~\cite{ermoshina2016end}, indicating a preference for less trust in the host platforms.
+In our threat model, we assume that (1) users and moderators are UI-bounded in their ability to abuse the system, and (2) platforms are trusted to see user messages and operate without bias.
+However, these assumptions do not hold for all user populations.
+Growing concerns over privacy and data misuse by platforms has led to the widespread adoption of E2EE messaging platforms such as WhatsApp, Signal, and iMessage~\cite{ermoshina2016end}.
+Even Discord has begun rolling out E2EE for voice and video calls~\cite{discord2025e2eeav}.
+Moreover, technically savvy users can modify client code to bypass interface constraints.
+Modified versions of applications can be packaged and downloaded for easy use by others, in some cases eclipsing the popularity of the native app~\cite{munyendo2024you,doctorow2020eff}.

-This broader threat model presents significant challenges for implementing our design ideas.
-Nonetheless, our design space offers a promising avenue for applying and extending the growing body of work on content moderation on E2EE platforms.
-In this line of work, cryptographic mechanisms have been designed to enforce authentication and privacy requirements of user reporting (even in the presence of modified clients and untrusted platforms).
-We discuss briefly how these techniques could be extended to fit the more complex reporting procedures that we propose for a justice system with adversarial elements.

-The main challenge in this setting is in evidence authentication.
-The platform cannot be relied on since it does not see the plaintext messages (only encrypted ciphertexts).
-Users cannot be relied on either since non-cryptographic user-generated evidence, such as screen recording, can be easily forged, whereas UI-bound restrictions like forwarding messages can be manipulated using modified client applications.
-To address this, communities may employ cryptographic message franking protocols to allow for encrypted messages to later be authenticated by a moderator at the time of reporting with~\cite{messenger2017facebook,grubbs2017message} or without~\cite{tyagi2019asymmetric} platform support.

-Existing protocols primarily focus on reporting at the ``message'' level; moderators can verify reports for single messages but do not gain insight into the larger conversation structure or the ordering of messages.
-Conversation structure and ordering is important in our proposals for providing moderators with enough context to make decisions and enable progressive disclosure.
-Some prior work has considered selective reporting of parts within a message~\cite{chen2018people,leontiadis2023private}, but selective reporting of messages within a conversation while maintaining conversation structure is an open problem.

-Reporting of ephemeral messages is also a challenge.
-Existing protocols create permanent cryptographic evidence that can be used to authenticate a message to a moderator even after the ephemeral time period has expired.
-One might adapt message franking protocols to make use of time-based signatures, which are no longer cryptographically convincing after a certain time has elapsed~\cite{specter2019keyforge,arun2022short,beck2023time}.